Want to grow your email list by 1,000+ subscribers?

 My favorite way to discover audience obsession is:

-Perform a Google search like “best [your niche] blogs.[*]” For example, I want to grow an email list of people who are into SaaS marketing, so first I’d try “best SaaS marketing blogs.”
+Perform a Google search like “best [your niche] blogs.”
+For example, if I want to grow an email list of people who are into SaaS marketing, I’d search for “best SaaS marketing blogs.”

-You’ll want to keep a list to keep track of it.
+You’ll want to make a list to keep track of it.
 Or, you can click here to get the exact same spreadsheet Sumo uses for tracking top niche blogs.

 If you know your niche well, you probably already have a few blogs in mind, so jot them down first in the URL columns.

-Include the blogs you find in your spreadsheet.
+Then include the blogs you find from your Google search in your spreadsheet.

 Once you have a list of 20-25 blogs, evaluate them and find the eight blogs to focus your research on.
 To do this, check each site for the following:

-For example, if we found Greatist as one of the top blogs and wanted to check any posts on smoothies we run the search:
+For example, if we found Greatist as one of the top blogs and wanted to check any posts on smoothies, we’d run the search:

 site:greatist.com intitle:smoothies